ziqi-zhang/ziqi-zhang2.github.io/index.md

 Hello!
 I am Ziqi Zhang!

-Currently, I am a senior undergraduate student in the Departmrnt of Computer Science, school of EECS at Peking University.
+Currently, I am a senior undergraduate student in the Department of Computer Science, school of EECS at Peking University.

 I work in the Institute of Software at Peking University, advised by [Xiangqun Chen](https://www.coursera.org/instructor/chenxiangqun) and [Yao Guo](http://sei.pku.edu.cn/~yaoguo/).